Skip to main content

 1. Client assistance expenses

-2. CVAD financial staff will use their professional judgment and experience working with an organization to determine the frequency and intensity of additional monitoring.
+2. Financial staff will use their professional judgment and experience working with an organization to determine the frequency and intensity of additional monitoring.
 In general, however, organizations will receive a minimum of one financial desk review each fiscal year to review at least one full claim reimbursement or an in-depth review of at least 25 individual line item expenses with supporting documentation for each method.
-Exception: CVAD financial can exclude client assistance since client assistance has already been reviewed.
+Exception: Victim Assistance financial can exclude client assistance since client assistance has already been reviewed.

 Note for supporting documentation: